 Be sure to also check out our indoor name snowmen craft if you are having fun with a snowman theme!

-I showed my mini how to make hearts, stars, swirls, etc…However, she is 2 so we had a whole lot of colorful snow scribbles.
-I did use the squirt bottles with her and drew letters and numbers in the snow to practice letter and number recognition as well as her name to put a little more academic twist on it.
-She mostly just loved the fact that the snow was changing colors.
+I showed my kids how to make hearts, stars, swirls, etc…You can also use the squirt bottles with them and draw letters and numbers in the snow to practice letter and number recognition as well as name recognition to put a little more academic twist on it.

-While this wasn’t a super long activity she definitely enjoyed herself.
+While this wasn’t a super long activity my kids definitely enjoyed themselves.
 This would be a great activity to do with school-age children as well.
 They could really draw some fun snow pictures and use their creativity to create beautiful designs!

 This is a great snow activity that has an academic twist to it.
 While focusing the past few weeks on arctic animals we decided to finish our week up with a blubber experiment.
 This is a great experiment to really help littles understand how arctic animals stay warm in the winter.
 They loved that they got to wear a “silly glove” and that it really helped to keep their hands warm.